factorhouse/helm-charts/charts/flex-ce/README.md

   --create-namespace --namespace factorhouse
 ```

 This approach requires a `ConfigMap` named `flex-config` to already exist in the `factorhouse` namespace.
-To configure Flex with a local ConfigMap template, see [Start Flex with Local Changes](#start-flex-with-local-changes).
+To configure Flex with a local ConfigMap template, see [Configuring with an Existing ConfigMap](#configuring-with-an-existing-configmap).
 You can also refer to [flex-config.yaml.example](./flex-config.yaml.example) for a sample ConfigMap manifest.

 For general guidance, see the Kubernetes documentation on [configuring all key-value pairs in a ConfigMap as environment variables](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#configure-all-key-value-pairs-in-a-configmap-as-container-environment-variables).